Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Numerical Experiments

 \section{Numerical Experiments}

 Numerical experiments, presented in this section, illustrate the properties of the constructed method.
-We solve numerically various European Test Problems (TP) with different final (initial) conditions and different choices of parameters. \begin{enumerate} \item ($TP1$). \emph{Call option} with final condition \eqref{FinalC1}.
-Parameters: $X=100$, $Y=1$, $T=1$, $\zeta=0.01$, $r=0.1$, $\rho=0.9$, $\xi=1$, $\mu=0$ and $E=57$. \item ($TP2$). \emph{Call option} with cash-or-nothing payoff \eqref{FinalC2}.
-Parameters: $X=100$, $Y=0.36$, $T=1$, $\zeta=0.01$, $r=0.1$, $\rho=0.9$, $\xi=1$, $\mu=0$, $B=1$ and $E=57$. \item ($TP3$). \emph{A portfolio of options}.
-Combinations of different options have step final conditions such as the 'bullish vertical spread' payoff, defined in \eqref{FinalC3}.
-In this example, we assume that the final condition is a 'butterfly spread' delta function, defined by
+We solve numerically various European Test Problems (TP) with different pay-off conditions and different choices of parameters. \begin{enumerate} \item ($TP1$). \emph{Call option} with final condition \eqref{FinalC1}.
+Parameters: $X=100$, $Y=1$, $T=1$, $\zeta=0.01$, $r=0.1$, $\rho=0.9$, $\xi=1$, $\mu=0$ and $E=57$. \item ($TP2$). \emph{Call option} with digital pay-off \eqref{FinalC2}.
+Parameters: $X=100, \; Y=0.36, \; T=1, \; \zeta=0.01, \; r=0.1, \; \rho=0.9, \; \xi=1, \; \mu=0, \; B=1, \; E=57$. \item ($TP3$). \emph{A portfolio of options}.
+We assume that the final condition is a 'butterfly spread' delta function, defined by